Nadja West

 Nadja Yudith West (née Grammer; March 20, 1961) is a retired United States Army lieutenant general and the 44th Surgeon General of the United States Army and former Commanding General of the United States Army Medical Command.
 West, a physician, was the first black Army Surgeon General, and was the first black female active-duty major general and the first black female major general in Army Medicine.
 West is also the first Army black female lieutenant general.
 She is the highest ranking woman to have graduated from the United States Military Academy.

 Early life and education

 West was an orphan but was adopted at two years old into a family in the District of Columbia with eleven other adopted children total.
+Her adoptive parents were Mabel (née Treadwell) and Oscar Grammer.
+Her father was a career soldier and her mother was a journalist and founder of the "Brown Baby Plan", arranging adoptions of mixed German and African American children following the US military presence in Germany during and after the Second World War.
 She graduated high school at the Academy of the Holy Names in Silver Spring, Maryland.
 In 1982, West obtained a Bachelor's degree in Engineering from the United States Military Academy at West Point, and a Doctorate of Medicine from George Washington University School of Medicine in 1988.
-She is a Roman Catholic.